 New pulse herbicide in field of its own

-ADAMA Australia has announced the introduction of a pre-emergent herbicide with a new mode of action (Group E) for 2021.
-Ultro® controls annual ryegrass as well as barley grass and brome grass in pulse crops, the latter of which have become more difficult to control in various areas due to the limited herbicide options available against these grass weeds.
+ADAMA Australia has announced the introduction of a pre-emergent herbicide with a new mode of action (Group E/HRAC Group 23).
+Ultro® 900 WG controls annual ryegrass as well as barley grass and brome grass in pulse crops.
+The latter have become more difficult to control in various areas due to the limited pre-emergent herbicide options available against these grass weeds.

-The new herbicide is registered for use with faba beans, lentils, field peas, chickpeas, lupins, vetch and broad beans, and can also be used with winter fallows.
+The new herbicide is registered for use with faba beans, lentils, field peas, chickpeas, lupins, vetch and broad beans, and can also be used in winter fallow.

-ADAMA Australia General Manager Marketing, Stuart Moncrieff, said pulse crops were an important component of cropping rotations.
+ADAMA Australia portfolio manager herbicides, Rob Walker, said pulse crops were an important component of cropping rotations.

-“Pulses not only offer a vital disease break, but, with advances in plant breeding, agronomy and weed control strategies, they are also now proving to be a profitable component of rotations,” Stuart said.
+“Pulses not only offer a vital disease break, but, with advances in plant breeding, agronomy and weed control strategies, they have also proven to be a profitable component of rotations,” Rob said.

-“Weed control in pulses has historically been a challenge due to the poor crop competition and lack of registered herbicide options available to growers and advisers.
+“Weed control in pulses has historically been a challenge due to the poor crop competition and relatively few registered herbicide options available to growers and advisers.”

-“As a Group E mode of action pre-emergent herbicide, Ultro introduces an alternative herbicide tool for annual grass weed control, helping reduce the pressure on commonly-used options in grain legumes, such as trifluralin and propyzamide.’’
+“As a Group E/Group 23 mode of action pre-emergent herbicide, Ultro introduces an alternative herbicide tool for annual grass weed control, helping reduce the pressure on commonly-used options in grain legumes, such as trifluralin and propyzamide.’’

 Ultro has been trialled throughout Australia’s winter cropping regions since 2013.

-“Trials have been conducted in a wide range of soil moisture and rainfall situations across a range of soil textures and we have been extremely happy with the results and versatility of Ultro,’’ said Market Development Manager with ADAMA Australia in Victoria and Tasmania, Alistair Crawford.
+“Trials have been conducted in a wide range of soil moisture and rainfall situations across a range of soil textures and we have been extremely happy with the results and versatility of Ultro,’’ said ADAMA Australia market development manager South Australia, Ashley Pilkington.